 Mastery of competencies in injury prevention, recognition, and assessment; taping, and bracing techniques; understanding of the lower extremity; and medical documentation.
 Requires 25 hours of observation in each of three settings: orthopedics, pediatrics, and geriatrics, with an additional 25 hours assisting with rehabilitation in the Houghton College training room.
 (Hours logged prior to taking this class may count with instructor's pre-approval.)
 Pre-PT majors only.
-Pre-/Co-Reg: PHED 247.
+Pre-/Co-Req: PHED 247.

-PHED 290 Contemporary Issues in Sport
+PHED 290 Sociology of Sport